 |Back to home page||My Background||Teaching Centerpoint|

 The textbook material usually includes more than 400 pages of detailed history, development, standards and methods.
 Class time is eight hours per week for 8-9 weeks; the student is encouraged to contribute an equal amount of time to study and preparation outside of class.
-While current, or prior, experience with computer software is not required to successfully pass the exam, experience will impact the amount of study time needed to master the concepts and data.
+While current, or prior, experience with computer hardware is not required to successfully pass the exam, experience will impact the amount of study time needed to master the concepts and data.

 Currently, the exam is in linear format.
 The test taker will be allowed to answer questions in the order presented, or skip questions and return to it later.
 Questions can be marked so he/she can go back later and review the question/answer.
 There are 80 questions, 70 of which are scored and the remaining 10 (randomly placed throughout the test) are used to develop future exams.
 There is a 90-minute time limit for the exam.